imcsq/imcsq.github.io/_pages/about.md

 My research interests include both *AI4SE* and *SE4AI*.
 More specifically, I devise deep learning-driven techniques to facilitate intelligent software engineering (for code, document, and linkage processing).
 Meanwhile, I explore efficient and systematic interesting testing techniques (mainly based on Metamorphic Testing) for intelligent software (e.g., deep learning frameworks, question answering software, autonomous driving systems, translators, etc.), where I particularly value testing efficiency and diversity.

 So far, I have published papers in a few SE/CS top conferences (ESEC/FSE, ASE, etc.) and journals (IEEE TR, IEEE TGRS, etc.).
-And it was a great honor for me to win an *ACM Distinguished Paper Award* in ASE 2021.
+And it is a great honor for me to win the *ACM Distinguished Paper Award* in ASE'21 and ASE'22.

 Besides research, I am quite interested in and good at device/software environment setup & maintenance :smile:.
 And I used to be a contestant of Olympic Information (similar to ACM) and a part-time junior coach of it.